Advanced Rules

 Example

 This is an example of a Dynamic Table from The Progeny (2023) by Violet Ballard and published by RV Games.
-The Progeny uses a simplified Panic Engine hack that uses Wound Only damage.
+The Progeny uses a simplified Panic Engine hack that uses damage.
 In this module, RAGE is used instead of the turn counter to increment the table.

 1